Antonioj562/PlanningPints/README.md

-# Web Development Project 5 - *PlanningPints*
+# Web Development Project 6 - *PlanningPints*

 Submitted by: **Antoinio Loyola**

-This web app: **Don't know where to go out during the week?
-Look in your city or state to see brewery places you could visit.
+This web app: **Don't know where to go out during the weekend?
+Look up your city or state to see which breweries you could visit.
 Webpage built with react and vite.
 API: https://www.openbrewerydb.org/breweries**

-Time spent: **15** hours spent in total
+Time spent: **11** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The list displays a list of data fetched using an API call**
-- [x] **Data uses the useEffect React hook and async/await syntax**
-- [x] **The app dashboard includes at least three summary statistics about the data such as**
+- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-  - [x] *Total number of breweries in the API for United states.*
-  - [x] *Number of breweries displayed per page*
-  - [x] *Total Pages*
-- [x] **A search bar allows the user to search for an item in the fetched data**
+- [x] **Clicking on an item in the list view displays more details about it**
-- [x] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [x] Multiple filters can be applied simultaneously
-- [x] Filters use different input types such as a text input, a selection, or a slider
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The user can enter specific bounds for filter values
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: